 You may also qualify for Medicaid if you are unable to work because of mesothelioma.
 You should contact your state Medicaid office to check your eligibility and to apply.
 And you may be able to apply for benefits through Medicare even if you are not yet 65, as long as you are disabled as a result of your mesothelioma.
 But these benefits won’t kick in until you have been receiving Social Security Disability for 24 months.
 You can check you Medicare eligibilityonline.

 Most veterans with mesothelioma are entitled to disability or pension benefits.
 Spouses and dependents may also qualify for compensation from the federal government.
 They may receive these benefits alongside private health insurance and legal settlements or verdicts.
 Veterans who worked in shipyards, construction and vehicle repair are among those who may have been exposed.
 Those who served in the Middle East, and South or Southeast Asia may have been exposed when older buildings were damaged.
 If you qualify, you can file a VA Disability Claim.

 14 Cited Research Articles

 - American Cancer Society.
 (2016, March 1).
-Social Security Disability Income for Cancer Patients.
-Retrieved from https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-health-insurance/health-insurance-options/social-security-disability-income-for-people-with-cancer.html
+Social Security Disability Income for People with Cancer.
+Retrieved from https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-health-insurance/government-funded-programs/social-security-disability-income-for-people-with-cancer.html

 - Barnes, J. (2019, February 22).
 Why Asbestos Litigation Won’t Go Away: Because Asbestos Won’t Go Away.
 The Conversation.
 Retrieved from https://theconversation.com/why-asbestos-litigation-wont-go-away-because-asbestos-wont-go-away-110085